 Adrienne Rich (May 16, 1929 – March 27, 2012) was an American poet and essayist known for her radical feminism and activism.

 Born in Baltimore, Maryland, she was raised in a family that included a younger sister.
 Her father who worked as a pathologist at John Hopkins, and her mother was a classical concert pianist.
 It was her father who first encouraged her literary leanings.

 After graduating from Roland Park Country School, Rich attended Radcliffe College (the former women’s college of Harvard University), from which she graduated in 1951.

-Right before she graduated, Rich received the Yale Series of Younger Poets award for her first collection of poetry, A Change of World.
+Just before she graduated, Rich received the Yale Series of Younger Poets award for her first collection of poetry, A Change of World.
 The esteemed poet W.H.
 Auden selected Rich for the prestigious prize.

 The development of a poet

-Two years after she received her diploma from Radcliffe College, Rich married Alfred H. Conrad, an economist at Harvard.
+Two years after receiving her diploma from Radcliffe College, Rich married Alfred H. Conrad, an economist at Harvard.
 Two years later, she published a collection of poems called The Diamond Cutters.
 In the next few years, Rich became busy with not only her writing career but with motherhood, having three children in the next six years.

 It was during this time that Rich’s poetry became darker, exploring topics like racism, sexism, and the Vietnam War.
 She also published the poetry collections Snapshots of a Daughter-in-Law in 1963, as well as Leaflets in 1969.

 In these collections, Rich’s poetic style went from carefully metered poems to free verse.
 While her literary star was rising by leaps and bounds, she left her husband in 1970.
 Later that year, Alfred Conrad took his own life.